 Staying outside in extreme cold temperatures is dangerous.
-We don’t want our kids to be left stranded.
-Be prepared to keep your children safe.
+We don’t want our kids to be stranded.
+Be prepared to keep them safe.

 Here are a few tips:

 - Check weather conditions every morning.

 - Read 7-day weather forecasts.
 Prepare ahead of time (check Environment Canada, Manitoba).

 - Check updates as early as you can.
 Get information about:

 Check the school website for bus or school cancellations.
 Listen to the radio or check the internet:Walk with your kids to the bus stop.
 Wait to make sure that they will not be stranded.
 Buses are late during bad weather.
 Drive them to school if possible.
 They should not be out in the cold for a long time.
 Check the Windchill Hazards table.

 - Road conditions

 - Bus service (cancellations are announced as early as 6:15 am)